Weasley-J/dtt-spring-boot-parent/README.md

     password: your_password
 ```

-- Using JAVA annotation `@EnableDtt` to enable DTT to your projects main function class, As follow:
+- Using JAVA annotation `@EnableDtt` to enable DTT to your projects Main class, As follow:

 ```java
 import cn.alphahub.dtt.plus.enums.ParserType;